pryv/app-java-examples/README.md

 *Prerequisites:* Gradle

-Using the Eclipse gradle plugin
+Using the Eclipse gradle plugin:

-1. create new gradle project
+1. Create new gradle project

-2. add the dependency in the build.gradle file
+2. Add the dependency in the build.gradle file

-3. right-click on your project in the Package Explorer and Gradle/Refresh Gradle Project
+3. Right-click on your project in the Package Explorer and Gradle/Refresh Gradle Project

 ## License